Marketing Outside the Box: Attract a New Demographic

 Don’t forget to take note of any effective competitor strategies.
 You’re speaking the same language, after all.

-2. Understand Audience Motivation
+2. Understand Demographic Motivation

 Once you know where you can find your audience, start to tailor your product’s advertising to them.

-For example, sustainability and reusability are great selling points that reach out to audiences invested in ethical consumption.
+For example, sustainability and reusability are great selling points that reach out to demographics invested in ethical consumption.
 If your product has a multi-purpose use, is made from recycled materials, or gives back to the environment, you may want to emphasize these qualities to your new sustainability-minded audience.

 The trick here is to avoid making your advertisements sound like pandering.
 Treat your new audience with respect and offer them valuable content to accompany your product.